onnx/sklearn-onnx/docs/tutorial.rst

 ``initial_type=[('X', FloatTensorType([None, X_train.shape[1]]))]``.
 *X* is the name of this unique input, the second term indicates the type and shape.
-The shape is ``[None, X_train.shape[1]]``, the first dimension is the number of rows, undefined, and the number of features, fixed.
+The shape is ``[None, X_train.shape[1]]``, the first dimension is the number of rows followed by the number of features.
+The number of rows is undefined as the the number of requested predictions is unknown at the time the model is converted.
+The number of features is usually known.
 Let's assume now the input is a string column followed by a matrix, then initial types would be: